Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

 ## 📖 Dataset

 The dateset in this project contains information about air travel.
-The dataset was initially collected from Kraggle and contains over 2 million datapoints.
-The dataset includes information like flight date, total flights, route, total passengers, empty seats, etc.
+The dataset was sourced from Kraggle and contains over 2 million records tracking U.S. domestic air traffic from 2000 to 2009.
+It includes attributes like flight dates, route details, passenger counts, seats available, and airport locations.

 ## 🧰 Tools Used

-1. Power BI - For interactive dashboard creation and data visualization.
+1. Power BI - For interactive dashboard creation and visual analytics.
-2. Power Query Editor - For data loading, cleaning and transformation (M language).
+2. Power Query Editor (M Language) - For data loading, cleaning and transformation.
-3. DAX - For calculated columns, KPIs and ranking.
+3. DAX - For calculated columns, measures, and KPIs.
-4. Data Modelling - Star Schema and relationship setup between data tables.
+4. Data Modelling - Star Schema with related dimension tables.

-## 📁 Database
+## 📁 Database Preparation & Modelling

-To Dataset was directly imported into Power BI.
-The dataset was cleaned in Power Query by removing redundance columns and empty rows.
-A new table called routes was created that contained information about airport location and population of the city it was located
+The Dataset was loaded directly into Power BI and cleaned using Power Query Editor.
+Latitude and longitude fields were dropped due to redundancy.
+A new "Airports" dimension table was created to normalize airport data (name, city, state, and population).
+Additionally, route and purpose columns were derived to support route-level and purpose-based analysis.

 ## 📂 Database Structure

-The Database contains 1 table
+Below is the structure of the primary fact table used for analysis, after cleaning and transformation.

 ### 1. Airport_Data
 | Column                 | Description                                                    |